 A degree from a reputed institution is definitely an advantage and acts as an initial impetus.
 Right from interviews with reputed companies on campus, to the value it carries whenever you introduce yourself, it presents various opportunities to project you as a potential candidate.
 But at the same time, as a student, it is extremely crucial to be “context-wise” these days.
 ‘Context-wise’ means being aware of the challenges our profession will pose in the future and having the foresight to be ready for it.

 Skills – a futuristic approach

 Let’s take the example of an MBA student aspiring to specialize in marketing.
 To be “context-wise,” he needs to have answers to the following questions:

 1. How is marketing as a skill going to pan out in the next decade?

 2. What sub-skills are relevant besides the degree?

-3. How are organisations going to look at a marketing role and how different is that from the reality of what the degree is offering?
+3. How are organizations going to look at a marketing role and how different is that from the reality of what the degree is offering?

-4. What demands will organisations have from a marketing person, in the future?
+4. What demands will organizations have from a marketing person, in the future?

 The answers to these questions are stepping stones to gathering context on one’s core skill.
 This helps in getting started on being environment-ready.